SecureElections/.github/profile/README.md

 ### <ins>We aim to provide secure and reliable software for goverment elections of all sizes</ins>.

-Government elections have different weak Points during the transmission of Data from the election.
+Government elections have different weak Points during the transmission of Data from the election.<br/>

-Memory leaks can be used to sabotage the election outcome.
-Go ensures the eliminination of the most important memory leaks.<br/><br/><br/><br/>SecureElections eliminates the possibility of that happening.
+Memory leaks can be used to sabotage the election outcome.<br/>
+Go ensures the eliminination of the most important memory leaks.<br/>

 **We offer an <ins>user-friendly</ins> system with a strong focus on <ins>security</ins>.**